 - Most developing countries also have a Space Agency to save money and ensure quality of life.
 Even Ethiopia.

 - Australians use space in their every day lives, depend on it and pay for it dearly at whatever inflated price the satellite owners set and despite this we do not even have secure access. (like in the last USA Sequestration we lost all bushfire monitoring in the height of bushfire season).
-A space agency will consolidate all that to massively reduce costs through international partnerships, ensure secured access to data through these partnerships and create a local industry that won’t close down in the future.
+A space agency consolidates all that to massively reduce costs through international partnerships, ensure secured access to data through these partnerships and create a local industry that won’t close down in the future.

 etc… There are currently 17 different Australian Departments and Agencies in addition to all the State Government GIS Departments and Optus/NBN sending billions of dollars overseas to purchase satellite data.
 See a summary slideshow here.